EquinoxAlpha/imgui-sdl2-sys-support/README.md

 # imgui-sdl2-sys-support
-SDL2 input handling support for imgui-rs using only C bindings
+Simple SDL2 input handling support for imgui-rs using only C bindings

 ## Why?
 I was working on a project that involved hooking some SDL2 functions inside another program.
 For that reason, I only had access to their C representation (which makes using the sdl2 crate impossible), and other crates that provide this support all use the sdl2 crate.
 So I rewrote the original dear imgui SDL2 support in Rust.